Graduate Programs In Electrical Engineering

 You may want to view this extended listing of research areas within EE.

 The EE Department also offers combined BS/MS degree programs.
 These programs offer an expedited graduate school application process and allow students to begin graduate coursework while still finishing their undergraduate degree requirements.
 This program is described in the undergraduate catalog and is in place for Electrical Engineering students.
 The Physics combined program also offers a track in Electrical Engineering.
-Details on this program can be found in the CSM Undergraduate Bulletin, and course schedules for this program can be obtained in the Physics Department.
+Details on this program can be found in the CSM Undergraduate Catalog, and course schedules for this program can be obtained in the Physics Department.

 Learn more about the graduate degree options in Electrical Engineering on our EE Graduate Recruiting Flyer.